 All employees are paid via direct deposit.
-If an employee is unable to provide the Payroll an account at a financial institution to receive direct deposit, that employee will be provided a Chase E-Funds Card.
-To apply for direct deposit, contact the Payroll Office at ext.
+If an employee is unable to provide the required account documentation from a financial institution to set-up their direct deposit, that employee will be able to pick up a paper check in the Payroll Office.
+For more information regarding the direct deposit process, contact the Payroll Office at ext.
 7379.